huggingface/hub-docs/docs/hub/webhooks-guide-metadata-review.md

 - You could use the full `README.md` file for doing the review.
 - You may want to define 'rules' which are particularly important for your organization and use a webhook to check these are followed.

-If you build a metadata quality app using webhooks, please tag me @davanstrien; I would love to know about it!
+If you build a metadata quality app using Webhooks, please tag me @davanstrien; I would love to know about it!